byterubpay/byterub-site/_posts/2018-06-09-logs-for-the-Community-meeting-held-on-2018-06-09.md

 **\<sgp\_>** 10.
 Conclusion
 **\<xmrmatterbridge> \<cryptochangements>** Ok
 **\<xmrmatterbridge> \<cryptochangements>** Bye all
 **\<sgp\_>** That’s all!
-Thanks for attending this Monero Community meeting, and we hope to see you on /r/MoneroCommunity and #monero-community.
+Thanks for attending this ByteRub Community meeting, and we hope to see you on /r/ByteRubCommunity and #byterub-community.
 Take care, and know that change starts with YOU.
 **\<xmrmatterbridge> \<anonimal>** thanks all
 **\<serhack>** Bye!
 **\<oneiric\_>** bye